 Better and Faster Recovery

-One of the main effects of Nitric Oxide on skeletal muscle metabolism is to increase the delivery and uptake of fuel substrates via its vasodilating effects.
-Therefore, improved blood flow, translates into faster transport and absorption of crucial vitamins, minerals and macronutrients into the muscle tissue.
+One of the main effects of Nitric Oxide on skeletal muscle metabolism is to increase the delivery and uptake of fuel substrates via its vasodilation effects.
+Therefore, improved blood flow translates into faster transport and absorption of crucial vitamins, minerals, and macronutrients into the muscle tissue.
 Thus, faster and better muscle recovery.